-- Test for SIBO, food sensitivities, parasites, or other gut issues through a practitioner to help identify your root causes.
-A practitioner can help you identify which tests, if any, may help you.
+- Test for SIBO, food sensitivities, parasites, or other gut issues through a practitioner to help identify the root causes of your gut issues.
+A practitioner can help you identify which tests, if any, are appropriate.
 They will also be able to help identify your root causes by taking a detailed health history and symptoms analysis.
-I often recommend the GI Map test or the GI 360 test.
+For stool testing, I often recommend the GI Map test or the GI 360 test.

 - Work with the brain It always helps to pay attention to the brain and gut-brain connection.
 This can involve a variety of approaches and modalities, ranging from activation of the rest and digest arm of the nervous system (parasympathetic – vagus nerve), stress reduction, exercise, blood sugar balance, acupuncture, counseling, NLP, or hypnotherapy.